rebroad/xfce4-xr-desktop/adapt_breezy_desktop_for_xfce4_with_3d_rendering.plan.md

    - Apps specify 3D position, rotation, scale in world space
    - Apps can request IMU data for head tracking
    - Apps can query available rendering capabilities
+   - **Important:** 3D apps do NOT use screen capture - they render directly via OpenGL!

 2. **Compositing Architecture:**